 Foresters without Borders has a skills based Management Committee, with a Chair, and members appointed by the Board through an agreed process.
-The Foresters without Borders Committee reports to and is accountable through appropriate delegations to the IFA Board.
+The Foresters without Borders Committee reports to and is accountable through appropriate delegations to the IFA/AFG Board.

 FWB Management Committee Members